casper-network/docs-archive/dapp-dev-guide/tutorials/casper-signer.rst

 	<!--The address of your transaction. -->
 	<h1 id="tx"></h1>
 	</div>
+|

+Below is the UI created with the sample code above.

 .. image:: ../../assets/tutorials/casper-signer-html.png
-  :alt: Image showing successful nctl output.
+  :alt: Image showing a sample user interface.

-|

-After writing the HTML, open de main.js and write the code to import Casper-js-sdk to create client and services it will necessary to get account balance and send transaction.
+After writing the HTML code, open the `main.js` file and write the code to import the `casper-js-sdk` to create the client and the services necessary to get account information and send transactions.

 .. code-block:: javascript